 - A department or program may include Experiential or Directed Reading/Independent Study courses that are graded on a Credit/No Credit basis in a minor, but all other courses in the minor must be taken for a grade.

-- No course may be used to satisfy the requirements of more than one minor.
+- No course may be shared between the requirements of more than one minor.

-- No course may be shared between the requirements of two minors, or between a minor and an undergraduate certificate.
+- No course may be shared between the requirements of a minor and a supplemental studies program.

 - A maximum of one course may be shared between the requirements of a minor and a major.